Fees and rates change all the time, but we’ll do the research and send you an email every two weeks to make sure you always get the best deal.

 We’ll only use your email address to send you exchange rate movements, and occasionally other relevant information for your money transfers.
 You can unsubscribe at any time.
 Learn more.

-The total cost of your transfer with WorldRemit is 4.78 CAD, in comparison the total cost of your transfer would be 39.32 CAD (which is roughly 8x more expensive) if you selected to use Xendpay for the very same transfer.
+The total cost of your transfer with WorldRemit is 4.81 CAD, but the total cost would be 44 CAD (roughly 9x more expensive) if you were to use Royal Bank of Canada to make the same transaction.

 This recommendation was updated a few minutes ago.